Saskatchewan holds largest draw of 2022 and Ontario invites 680 Masters Graduate Stream candidates in this week’s PNP results

 More than 254 candidates were invited to apply for provincial nomination in British Columbia on August 30.
 BC typically holds a provincial nomination draw each week.

-Most candidates, 207, were invited in a targeted draw for tech occupations.
-The invitations were issued to candidates in the Skilled Worker and International Graduates categories and included Express Entry candidates.
+Most candidates, 207, were invited in a targeted draw for tech occupations who were in the Skilled Worker and International Graduates categories and Express Entry candidates were included.
 The draw also included Entry Level and Semi-Skilled candidates.

 The minimum SIRS score for the targeted regional draw ranged between 95 for Skilled Workers with Express Entry to 60 for Entry Level and Semi-Skilled candidates.
 SIRS acts much like the Express Entry Comprehensive Ranking System (CRS) but is only used for British Columbia’s PNP.